5 Benefits of Building a Modern Processing Center

 My main objective was to learn how this new processing center operates more efficiently than its previous facility.
 Thus, I treated the tour as an inspection of obstacles that staff and inmates would have to overcome.
 However, without ever even visiting the previous facility, as soon as I was welcomed through the sally port, I had zero doubt in my mind that this location was by far the most impressive and groundbreaking processing facility Polk County has operated in.

 Benefit 1: The Red Carpet Entrance

-Okay, there isn’t actually a red carpet entrance, but you could be fooled with the amount of visual appeal the sally port has to offer.
-Anyone brought into the facility is first driven into a large sally port with four heavy-duty bifold entrance and exit doors.
+Okay, there isn’t actually a red carpet entrance, but you could be fooled by the amount of visual appeal the sally port has to offer.
+Anyone brought into the facility is first driven into a large sally port with four heavy-duty bi-fold entrance and exit doors.

 These doors are a massive improvement from their last facility as they only had a single door that would scroll up and continuously get stuck in the process.